VendelinSlezak/BleskOS/source/drivers/network/README.md

 ### byte_t download_file_from_url(byte_t *url)

 This method starts transfer from given url.
-It returns either NETWORK_TRANSFER_ERROR_NO_FREE_ENTRY or number of transfer.
+It returns NETWORK_TRANSFER_ERROR_INVALID_URL, NETWORK_TRANSFER_ERROR_NO_FREE_ENTRY or number of transfer.
 Informations about transfers are saved in struct `network_transfer_info_t network_transfers[]` from file network_transfers.h.
 There are more possible types of transfers, and they manages themselves in other structures.
 This structure therefore contains only type of transfer (network_transfers->type_of_transfer like NETWORK_TRANSFER_TYPE_HTTP) and number of this transfer in its structure (network_transfers->number_of_transfer_entry).

 For example, transfer_number can be 2, `network_transfers[transfer_number].type_of_transfer` is NETWORK_TRANSFER_TYPE_HTTP and `network_transfers[transfer_number].number_of_transfer_entry` is 4.
 In this case, this network transfer refers to entry `http_file_transfers[4]` from protocols/http.h.